GrahamDumpleton/mod_wsgi/docs/user-guides/hosting-websocket-applications.rst

   capacity tuning when the front-end is itself a separate Apache, nginx, or cloud load balancer rather than the same ``mod_wsgi-express`` instance hosting the sidecar.
+* :doc:`../configuration-directives/WSGIServerMetrics` for the
+  directive-level reference of the scoreboard-access flag the worked example exercises, including the information-disclosure considerations the dual-flag arrangement is intended to limit.
 * :doc:`../configuration-directives/WSGIDaemonProcess` and
   :doc:`../configuration-directives/WSGIImportScript` for the
   directive-level reference of the two pieces that the service